find us and Meet our Editorial Board

 Roper

-Lyndal Roper (Vice-Chair) is Fellow of Oriel College and Regius Professor of History at the University of Oxford.
+Lyndal Roper (Chair) is Fellow of Oriel College and Regius Professor of History at the University of Oxford.
 Her research interests include the early modern European witch craze, religion and gender in early modern Germany, and Martin Luther.

 Past&Present Board Member